 Title II of the conference report authorizes appropriations and personnel end-strengths for fiscal year 1991 for the Intelligence Community Staff and provides for administration of the staff during fiscal year 1991 in the same manner as the Central Intelligence Agency.
-The conference report authorizes \$27,900,000 and 240 personnel.
-The Senate bill authorized \$28,900,000 and 240 positions; the House amendment authorized \$27,900,000 and 240 positions.
+The conference report, as did the House bill and the Senate amendment, authorizes \$27,900,000 and 240 personnel.

 Included in the funds authorized for the Intelligence Community Staff are \$6,580,000 for the Security Evaluation Office (SEO).
-In last year's conference report on the FY 1990 Intelligence Authorization Act (see pages 21-22, H. Rept.
-101-367, 101st Congress, 1st Session), the conference expressed concern that for various reasons the SEO had failed to make the contribution expected of it by the committees as the focal point for bringing to bear the unique capabilities of the Intelligence Community on the problems of embassy security.
+In the conference report on the FY 1990 Intelligence Authorization Act (see pages 21-22, H. Rept.
+101-367, 101st Congress, 1st Session), the conferees expressed concern that for various reasons the SEO had failed to focus the unique capabilities of the intelligence community, as expected by the committees, on the problems of embassy security.
 The conference report set forth in detail what the conferees believed the organizational relationships and functions of the SEO should be to achieve the role envisioned for it.

-The conferees on this year's bill continue to support the language in last year's conference report on SEO.
+The conferees on this year's bill continue to support the language in the fiscal year 1990 conference report on the SEO.